hashicorp/consul/website/source/docs/agent/checks.html.markdown

 # Checks

-One of the primary roles of the agent is management of system- and application-level health checks.
+One of the primary roles of the agent is management of system-level and application-level health checks.
 A health check is considered to be application-level if it is associated with a service.
+If not associated with a service, the check monitors the health of the entire node.

 A check is defined in a configuration file or added at runtime over the HTTP interface.
+Checks created via the HTTP interface persist across runs of the Consul agent on that node.

 There are three different kinds of checks: